A note on asymptotic behavior of critical Galton-Watson processes with immigration: Introduction and results

 \section{Introduction and results}

 The study of the limit behaviour of Galton-Watson processes has a long tradition and history, see, e.g., the famous book of Athreya and Ney \cite{AN}.
 A Galton-Watson process with or without immigration is called subcritical, critical and supercritical if the mean of its offspring distribution is less than 1, equal to 1 and greater than 1, respectively (for more details, see later on).
 For a sequence of critical Galton-Watson processes without immigration, with the same offspring distribution having finite second moment and with initial value independent of the offspring variables such that the initial value of the \ $n^{\mathrm{th}}$ \ branching process in question divided by \ $n$ \ converges in distribution as \ $n\to\infty$, \ Feller \cite{Fel} proved that the sequence of appropriately scaled random step functions converges in distribution to a non-negative diffusion process without drift (for a detailed proof based on infinitesimal generators, see also Ethier and Kurtz \cite[Theorem 9.1.3]{EthKur}).
 Grimvall \cite[Theorem 4.4]{Gri} proved a fluctuation-type limit theorem for a sequence of nearly critical Galton-Watson processes without immigration: shifting each branching process in question by its own (deterministic) initial value, under some Lindeberg-type condition on the offspring distribution it was shown that the sequence of appropriately scaled random step functions formed from the sequence of shifted branching processes converges weakly to a Wiener process with some drift and variance depending on the limiting behaviour of the offspring mean and variance, respectively.
+In fact, Grimvall \cite[Theorem 4.4]{Gri} generalized the corresponding result of Lindvall \cite[Theorem 1]{Lin} for a sequence of critical Galton-Watson processes without immigration.